LincolnSteinLab/icgc-viewer/README.md

 ```

 ### Extra notes
-You can also set the 'maxGeneCount' attribute (defaults to 1000).
+You can also set the 'size' attribute (defaults to 1000).
 This is the theoretical maximum number of genes displayed at a time in JBrowse.
 The smaller the value, the faster JBrowse will be.

 ## SimpleSomaticMutations
 A simple view of all the simple somatic mutations across all donors in the ICGC portal.